Shimady563/task-tracker/README.md

 The services communicate with each other using Kafka.
 It is easy to add functionality to the application by adding new services due to high modularity of architecture.
-At the moment the tracker service is fully completed and notification service under development.

 ## Future plans

-Now that the first version of the application is completed, I'm working on the notification service.
+Now first version of the application is completed, and it has every feature that was planned.
-After all the services are completed,
-I plan to add swagger documentation and configure kubernetes to operate the application for easy scalable deployment.
+I plan to add k8s cluster configuration for easy scalable deployment.

 ## API description